-TEFL and TESOL are certifications for English language teachers.
+Since both TEFL and TESOL are certifications for English language teachers, knowing the difference between TEFL and TESOL can be useful.
 It has become very popular these days to teach English in countries where it is not a native language.
 Teaching English is not only a noble profession, but also offers a profitable career to those who are proficient in English and pass international tests that are designed to assess the proficiency of a person in this language.

 If you think you have it in you to become a good English Language Teacher (ELT), what you need is to pass any international level certification.
 Two certifications that are to be seen everywhere in the form of advertisements these days are TEFL and TESOL.
 What are these tests and how are they different?
 Let us find out differences between the two so that you can take a better decision as far as taking and passing a test is concerned.
 The distinction between the two is getting blurred and often there is an overlapping between the content of the two certifications.

-Teaching English to Speakers of other languages (TESOL)
+What is Teaching English to Speakers of other languages (TESOL)?

 The results of TESOL are now being recognized in many countries.
 TESOL does not make any difference between foreign language or second language and is thus a preferred test for teaching students whose mother tongue is not English.

 What is the difference between TEFL and TESOL?

 If you are a citizen of US, and interested in teaching the language to citizens of other countries, it may become difficult to choose one of the two tests.